AidanShah/SoftEngHTML/README.md

 2. What is the syntax for writing HTML?

+You should use brackets, which are tags in HTML, to set off elements from each other.
+Some examples of tags are <p> for paragraph, which encases a paragraph on the webpage.

 3. Explain what <head> and <body> are and what they should contain.